Saskaros/Team19/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
+├── about.html               # project team file
+├── book-post.html           # landing HTML file, this is what users see when you come to url
 ├── index.html               # landing HTML file, this is what users see when you come to url
 └── README.md